hauselin/obsidian-alfred/README.md

 Download the [Obsidian.alfredworkflow](https://github.com/hauselin/obsidian-alfred/raw/master/Obsidian.alfredworkflow) file.
 Add to Alfred and enjoy the workflow!
 Only tested in Alfred 4.

+**If you want to to try a newer version I'm currently testing, check out [this branch](https://github.com/hauselin/obsidian-alfred/tree/scriptfilter).**

 ## Features that work out-of-the-box

 ### Open a vault: `ov`